secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 }
 ```

-That means that when we create our contract, we can initialize it with the following JSON representation of the above message:
+That means that when we create the contract, we can initialize it with the following JSON representation of the above message:

 ```
 { "count": Some i32 Number }
 ```
 **Entry Point: Query**
-Our `QueryMsg`, which is used to get data from our smart contract, contains the `GetCount` message, which is defined as a `QueryMsg` enum variant:
+Our `QueryMsg` definition contains the `GetCount` message, which is defined as an enum variant:

 ```rust
 pub enum QueryMsg {